Climate of Azerbaijan: Precipitation

 The maximum annual precipitation falls in Lankaran (1600 to 1800 mm) and the minimum in the Absheron Peninsula (200 to 350 mm).

 Climate types

-Taking into consideration the distribution and features of the weather, temperature, humidity, and precipitation, nine out of the 11 climate patterns in the Köppen climate classification can be found in Azerbaijan.
+Considering the distribution and features of the weather, temperature, humidity, and precipitation, nine out of the 11 climate patterns in the Köppen climate classification can be found in Azerbaijan.
 Many of these patterns are divided into subtypes.